eclairevoyant/pacclean/doc/pacclean.man1.md

 : Exclude COUNT_TO_KEEP recent versions of each package in DIRECTORY.
 If option is not specified, 1 recent version will be excluded.

 `-r, --repo-unused REPO_FILE`
 : Include all versions of packages that are not part of REPO_FILE (relative to DIRECTORY).
-This ignores `-c` for such packages.
+This ignores `-c` for such packages (`-c` is still respected for packages that are in the repo).

 `--sort`
 : Sort output